 In Los Angeles, complaints of deaths related to benzodiazepines such as Xanax are on the rise with more than 9,000 deaths reported since 2015.

-The following are health risks associated with Xanax:
+The following are health risks associated with Teen Xanax Addiction:

-Continued use of Xanax leads to addiction.
-How does addiction come about?
+Xanax use leads to addiction.
 First, the body becomes tolerant of Xanax, leading the user to take more.
 As soon as the level of the drug in the body is too high, addiction sets in.
 Xanax is one of the most addictive benzodiazepines available today among adolescents.

 - Poor coordination of body parts